tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/Before the HOL - Azure security, privacy and compliance.md

         -   One SQL Azure Server

-        -   One Recovery Services vault
+        -   One Azure Key Vault

             ![Created items list This screenshot is a list of the items that were created, including the items listed above. ](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image8.png)